djboni/unit_test_c_with_python/README.md

 ## TODO

 * Is there a way to use Gcov to test statement or branch coverage when testing C code with Python?
+* Is there a way to access macros from the files?